-We are the largest copper and molybdenum producer in North America and a significant producer of oil and gas.
+We are the largest copper and molybdenum producer in North America.
 We also have multiple processing facilities throughout the U.S. In the United States, where our mines account for more than one-third of our total copper sales, we operate six copper mines in Arizona and New Mexico—Morenci, Bagdad, Sierrita and Safford in Arizona, and Tyrone and Chino in New Mexico.
 We have molybdenum mining operations in Colorado at the Henderson mine and the Climax mine, and we produce molybdenum concentrates at several other mine sites, primarily Sierrita, Bagdad and Morenci.
 With the exception of the Henderson underground mine, all of our sites in the U.S. are open-pit mines.
-For information about our oil and gas operations, visit North America Oil & Natural Gas.

 Along with Morenci, Bagdad is a company-owned town with single-family homes and numerous amenities, including an aquatic center, a golf course and a fitness center.
 Located 100 miles northwest of Phoenix, Bagdad is home to the world’s first commercial-scale concentrate leach processing facility.
 The solution extraction/electrowinning (SX/EW) plant here is one of the longest continuously operating plants in the world.
 Learn more about Bagdad by visiting the town’s website.